oscarmoraperez/spring-security/README.md

 3) Application 3: **secret-provider**

-The second part of the homework requirements is implemented in the *secret-provider* Spring application.
+The second part is the *secret-provider* Spring application.
 It includes the following:

 - Custom security implementation via backing the users (+roles) in a postgreSQL instance.
 - /otp creates, persists and provide one time password (1 minute old) to access to endpoint /secret-information